ethanpg/apartment-alerts/README.md

 Our challenge was to build a system that could make real improvements in the efficiency of finding affordable housing.
 Key to our approach is the belief that low-income renters are not suffering from a shortage of information.
 Residents are already aware of the low-income housing in their neighborhoods.

-From our team's real-world experience at a non-profit housing developer, we have identified an actual problem faced by property managers and applicants: there is usually no automated wait-list for housing.
+From our team's real-world experience as a non-profit housing developer, we have identified an actual problem faced by property managers and applicants: there is no automated wait-list for housing.
 This leads to applicants having to call daily to dozens of buildings in their neighborhoods.
 Property managers are burdened fielding repeat phone calls.

 Additionally, non-profits have very little ability to adopt new IT systems.
 Instead of proposing a central inventory management system, which would face huge hurtles to adoption, we built a system that requires no integration whatsoever with existing IT systems, and puts adoption in the hands of the individual building managers--the ones that stand to gain the most by adopting our system.